 We pull into Sunny’s trailer park, passing an assortment of late model cars and battered work trucks, many old enough to have 8-track players.
 Near a nest of mailboxes sits a gorgeous cherry red GTO.
 It’s raised on blocks with it’s hood up and engine missing.
 Every yard is overgrown and seems to contain at least one small, suspicious child.
 Their eyes are like the points of raised ice picks.

 “Mom’s home.”
 Sunny points to his pencil-thin mother (still in her Waffle House uniform) reclining in a lawn chair.
 I wave.
-She doesn’t wave back but takes a long drag of her cigarette.
+She doesn’t wave back but takes a long drag on her Pall Mall or Winston or whatever it is cheapest at the corner Pump and Go.

-“Thanks for letting me hang out with you,” He says stepping out, his back one dark sweat stain.
-He turns and pokes his head in through the passenger side window.
-“Morgan you should come to Lighthouse with your friend.
+“Thanks for letting me hang out with you,” Sunny steps out, his back one dark sweat stain, and pokes his head in through the passenger window.
+“Morgan, you should come to Lighthouse with your friend.
 Mable’s already been, she liked it.”

 “I go to 12th Street Baptist on Sundays,” Morgan says.
 She fumbles with the glove compartment latch, the empty ashtray, the overhead lights.
-Avoiding eye-contact is key to any lie.
+As any accomplished fibber knows, avoiding eye-contact is key to any lie.
 “I help teach Sunday school sometimes.”

 “Can you give Charlotte these.”
-Sunny pulls a few sweaty gospel tracks from his back pocket and hands them to Morgan.
-On the cover of one are the words ‘Get out of Hell Free…’ another on the other ‘Behold, I stand at the door and knock…’
+Sunny pulls two sweaty gospel tracks from his back pocket and hands them to Morgan.
+The words ‘Get out of Hell Free…’ and ‘Behold, I stand at the door and knock…’ are printed in a swirling Corinthian script.

-Like a small bunny, he hops up the little drive and kisses his mom on the cheek.
+Like a small rabbit, Sunny hops up the drive and kisses his mom on the cheek.
 Her smile is a strange, otherworldly thing.

 “He smells like sweat, and he has turd breath.”